lorenanicole/lorenanicole/README.md

 One part activist, one part Star Wars fanatic, and another part Trekkie, Lorena abides by the motto to "live long, Python :snake: & prosper :vulcan_salute: ".

+## Chat with @lorenanicole

+I'm pretty active on social media.
+Or else, you can find time on my Calendly :point_right: [here](https://calendly.com/lorenamesa/25-min-chat?).